(left) Tunnel; (right-above) remains of a conduit in the Syk; (right-below) Roman road in the Syk

 Church mosaics: (left) Oceanus; (right) a camel

 The main nave had a marble floor, whereas the side naves were decorated with mosaics.
 They do not depict many Christian symbols and following a traditional pattern they portray Oceanus, a pagan personification of the river which encircled the world.
-You may wish to see an astonishing mosaic portraying Oceanus at Antioch.
+Similar mosaics can be seen in churches at Madaba and at Umm ar-Rasas.

 Church: (left and right-above) mosaics; (right-below) a pluteus